garcias/rst-archive/README.md

 ## How?

+1. Bibliography
     1. Run `bibliography.py` to scrape the bibliography page (on Wayback) into `temp.json`.
     2. Inspect `temp.json` and make manual changes, such as joining journal name and volume, or appending missing text to citation.
     3. Detect blocks of text containing multiple citations entries.
     4. Mark separation between citations with ` || `.
     5. Run `split-blocks.py` to split text into lists of citations within each block; save into `blocks.json`.
     6. Detect and fix discrepancies between citation list and journal and href lists within each block.
     7. Run `split-citations.py` to create a separate bibliographic entry for each citation; save into `citations.json`
     8. Run `annotations.py` to scrape annotation text from Internet Archive; save into `annotations.json`
     9. Run `separate-title.py` to extract title text into new field; save into `bibliography.json`.
+2. Topic pages
+    1. Run `scrape-topics.py` to scrape the topic pages (on Wayback) into `topics.json`.
+    2. Inspect `topics.json` and make manual changes, such as paragraph breaks and missing subtopics
+3. Validation
+    - Check that each link in the topic pages corresponds to an `href` in either the bibliography entries or to a topic page.

 ## To do

-- Scrape topic pages and store as JSON
+- [x] Scrape topic pages and store as JSON
+- [ ] Check manually
+- [ ] Validate links